matdombrock/luanti-wyrm-cube/README.md

 See the [GUIDE](https://github.com/matdombrock/luanti-wyrm-cube/blob/main/GUIDE.md) for more information on gameplay details.

-See the [MODS FILE](https://github.com/matdombrock/luanti-wyrm-cube/blob/main/MODS.md) for more information on gameplay details.
+See the [MODS FILE](https://github.com/matdombrock/luanti-wyrm-cube/blob/main/MODS.md) for info on third party mods used in this game.